 - One night at One Marine Drive: prices start at around R2450 ($180/€153)/night for two – We received a complimentary stay and paid an extra $15.25/€12.99 for drinks

 Next up on the South Africa road trip itinerary was Oudtshoorn.
 It is a pretty popular destination for people traveling to the Western Cape, mostly because of its many ostrich farms and the Cango Caves, a big network of caves you can visit.

 We weren't really interested in those things though.
 What we were interested in, was the route to Oudtshoorn.

-During my research, I kept reading how beautiful that route was and so I figured that as we were doing a loop road trip anyway, we might as well include that route into our loop.
+During my research, I kept reading how beautiful that route was and so I figured that as we were doing a loop road trip as part of our itinerary anyway, we might as well include that route into our loop.

 It starts on the N2, going through rather open landscapes that make way for mountains and spectacular views as you go through the Tradouwpas.

 Don't drive too fast.
 There are plenty of spots along the road where you can pull over to admire the scenery and take a few photos.